scylladb/sphinx-scylladb-theme/docs/source/configuration/troubleshooting.rst

 In this case, you can:

 * Build multiversion docs for the upstream repository.
-See :ref:`Preview documentation published in production <Preview_Production>` (recommended)
+See :ref:`Preview documentation published in production <Preview_Production>` (recommended).
 * Sync the fork with the upstream repository.
-See :ref:`Preview latest local changes <Sync_Fork>`
+See :ref:`Preview latest local changes <Sync_Fork>`.

 Another frequent mistake that raises the error message is to have typos in the configuration file.
 Make sure that the version names listed in ``TAGS`` and ``BRANCHES`` settings from ``conf.py`` match the repository's branch and tags names on Git.